aredn/documentation/arednGettingStarted/mesh_status.rst

 Remote Nodes
   This section lists the other nodes on the network that are two or more hops away from your node.
 Advertised services on nodes and their LAN hosts are also listed.
 Remote Nodes are sorted by their ``ETX`` or *Expected Transmission* metric. :abbr:`ETX (Expected TX metric)` is an estimate of the number of :abbr:`OLSR (Optimized Link State Routing protocol)` packets that must be sent in order to receive a round trip acknowledgement, and it is often referred to as *link cost*.
 When sending data the :abbr:`OLSR (Optimized Link State Routing)` protocol selects the least cost route based on the lowest :abbr:`ETX (Expected TX metric)` in the direction of the final destination.

-Searchable Column Headers
-^^^^^^^^^^^^^^^^^^^^^^^^^

-As your network grows in size, the length of the *Mesh Status* display will also grow.
-At some point it may become difficult to find specific devices or services on the page, especially in the *Remote Nodes* section.
-To help alleviate this issue search fields have been provided on the column headers in these tables.

-As you enter each character from your keyboard into the search fields, the display will change to show only the entries that match your character or string.
-The filter is case insensitive, so it will find both upper and lower case entries for the characters you enter.
-If you press the **Refresh** button on the *Mesh Status* display, your search fields will be cleared.